What is brand health?

 Why track brand health?

-While you can measure your company’s financial success using sales figures, measuring your brand health needs a different set of metrics, to understand:
+While you can measure your company’s financial success using sales figures, measuring your brand health needs a different set of tactics, with the view being to understand:

-- what people think of your brand (brand perception)
+- What people think of your brand (brand perception and brand reputation)

-- how people buy and use your brand (brand purchase)
+- How people buy and use your brand (brand purchase and brand positioning)

 - Understand how your brand performs for your target audience